An alternative representation of multichannel Rydberg spectra: a modified K-matrix and Lu-Fano plot, applied to manganese spectroscopy: Theoretical Development

 Lu-Fano plots sometimes make other choices for the x-axis in the plots; the main point is that it is an energy axis in some sense.
 Thus it is sometimes chosen to be the effective quantum number relative to the lower threshold, i.e. $\nu_1$, and sometimes when it is desirable to continue the curve above one or both ionization thresholds, it can simply be the energy in atomic units or cm$^{-1}$.
 This flexibility is utilized in our design of the MLF presented below.

 In the next section, we show how those periodic bound state curves on a traditional Lu-Fano plot get increasingly complex and rapidly varying, and therefore less informative when the threshold splitting gets tiny and the energy is far below threshold.
-In that case, or when there are more than two ionization thresholds for the considered symmetry, an alternative representation or modified Lu-Fano plot (MLF) based on the $\tilde{K}$ reaction matrix is demonstrated to be advantageous.
+In that case, or when there are more than two ionization thresholds for the considered symmetry, an alternative representation of the $K$-matrix (denoted $\tilde{K}$) alongside a modified Lu-Fano plot (MLF) are demonstrated to be advantageous.